 Val d’Isere, France

-Val d’Isere offers peaks which reach up to a height of 1,850, guaranteeing end of season snow.
+Val d’Isere offers peaks that reach up to a height of 1,850, guaranteeing end-of-season snow.
 The Espace Killy ski area does, in fact, remain open until early May.
-Val d’Isere also benefits from north-facing slopes so the snow does not melt like crazy during the day.
+Val d’Isere also benefits from north-facing slopes, so the snow does not melt like crazy during the day.